briancorbinxyz/awesome-engineering/README.md

 ### Blogs

-- [The Code Influencer](https://briancorbinxyz.medium.com/) - Blog my Brian Corbin covering engineering and management
+- [The Code Influencer](https://briancorbinxyz.medium.com/) - Blog by Brian Corbin covering engineering and management
 - [The Pragmatic Engineer](https://blog.pragmaticengineer.com/) - A blog by Gergely Orosz

 ## Contributing